XBraid/xbraid/examples/README.md

    is a more sophisticated version of this simple example that supports explicit time stepping and spatial coarsening.

-4. ex-04 solves an optimal control problem with time-dependent design variable using a simple steepest-descent optimization iteration.
+4. ex-04 solves a simple optimal control problem with time-dependent design variable using a simple steepest-descent optimization iteration.